Jinwooooo/jinwooooo-blog/_posts/2019-06-04-browndust-arena-formation-eindolin-tank-chaining.md

 ## Idea Behind Tank Chaining

-So after bestowing Indolyn's buff on Cecelia, you have two choices.
+So after bestowing Eindolin's buff on Cecelia, you have two choices.
 Choice 1 is to go for the offensive support buff chaining into a strong attack.
 Choice 2 is to let one of your main tanks go after Cecelia (usually Lucius or Mamonir).
 The basic way to choose can be easily determined.

 <img src="../uploads/browndust-indolyn-tank-chaining-flowchart.PNG">